prpole/dissertation/chapter2/main.md

 on the key principles of historical understanding and political commitment that have animated not only Chakrabarty's preceding body of work, but the broader project of postcolonial critique to which that work has been dedicated."
-[-@baucom_human_2012 3] But to consider the species concept as a universal of the same type as those that postcolonial critique has opposed in the past, Baucom continues, would be to miss Chakrabarty's point.
-It is not the universalism that has been widely opposed in the name of a struggle for the "freedom of difference," but a "natural--scientific" universalism that presents a new paradigm entirely.[-@baucom_human_2012 3] As Baucom reads it, in this new paradigm "freedom can no longer be conceived of as the freedom of difference against the power of the globalizing same."
+[@baucom_human_2012 3] But to consider the species concept as a universal of the same type as those that postcolonial critique has opposed in the past, Baucom continues, would be to miss Chakrabarty's point.
+It is not the universalism that has been widely opposed in the name of a struggle for the "freedom of difference," but a "natural--scientific" universalism that presents a new paradigm entirely.[@baucom_human_2012 3] As Baucom reads it, in this new paradigm "freedom can no longer be conceived of as the freedom of difference against the power of the globalizing same."
 Rather, "freedom" now relies on survival through a collective effort to save the planet by transforming our relationship to it, and this universal concept becomes a requirement of freedom itself.
 The pursuit of freedom is now "a task of the species, as species, for the species.
-It is a universal human challenge, a challenge of humanity's shared natural history and its shared planetary future."[-@baucom_human_2012 3] Baucom shifts the universalizing gesture of the "anthropos" prefix onto the commonality of a deep past and the preservation of an equally deep future (one hopes), temporalities that fall beyond the scope of historiographies of the human scale.
-Doing so makes the human species a collectivizing gesture that attempts to encompass everyone without asking for homogeneity.
+It is a universal human challenge, a challenge of humanity's shared natural history and its shared planetary future."[@baucom_human_2012 3] Baucom shifts the universalizing gesture of the "anthropos" prefix onto the commonality of a deep past and the preservation of an equally deep future (one hopes), temporalities that fall beyond the scope of historiographies of the human scale.
+Doing so makes the human species a collectivizing figure that attempts to encompass everyone without asking for homogeneity.
 As Gerda Roelvink puts it, "Species, then, might refer to a kind of political collectivity without essence."[@roelvink_rethinking_2013 54]